18.12.2024

 FATF recognizes Switzerland’s progress in strengthening its AML/CTF measures

-The FATF Plenary adopted Switzerland’s Mutual Evaluation Report (MER) in October 2016.
-Based on the results of the MER, Switzerland was placed under enhanced follow-up.
-The third Enhanced Follow-up Report was adopted in January 2020.
-The fourth Enhanced Follow-up Report published in October 2023 analyses the progress assessed to remedy some of the technical compliance shortcomings identified in its MER.
-Re-ratings are awarded to reflect the progress made.
+The fourth FATF Enhanced Follow-up Report published in October 2023 analyses the progress assessed to remedy some of the technical compliance shortcomings identified in its MER.
 Eight of the 40 recommendations are now marked as “compliant” (C).
 29 as largely compliant (PC).
 Three recommendations are classified as “partially compliant” (PC).
+The next FATF mutual evaluation of Switzerland is expected to take place in 2027/2028.

 Basel Anti-Money Laundering Index: Assessing Money Laundering Risks Worldwide

-ACTICO Basel Index 2023
+ACTICO Basel Index 2024

 Five Ways Financial Service Providers Can Prevent Money Laundering More Effectively